-Reykjavík may look like a charming backwater, its cosy wooden houses painted in bright colours, but don’t let its appearance fool you.
+Reykjavík Dropdown contenton Iceland's coast Dropdown content may look like a charming backwater, its cosy wooden houses painted in bright colours, but don’t let its appearance fool you.
 This is a capital city, after all, and it has nightlife to match.

 The rúntur – which translates to “round tour” – is a weekly pub crawl, in which locals head from one spot to the next, drinking at every stop.
 Booze doesn’t come cheap in Iceland though; head to a vínbúðin to pick up your pre-drinks, an integral part of the night for Icelanders and broke travellers alike.

-The long days and light nights of summer make rúntur even more fun in summer, when you can stay in denial about how late it is for a few more hours.
+The long days and light nights of the summer months make rúntur even more fun in summer when you can stay in denial about how late it is for a few more hours.

 In summer, it’s the perfect place to enjoy the warmer weather with a seaside stroll; in winter, curl up with a thermos of hot chocolate and watch the sunset fill the sky.

-Visit Mývatn in the summer, and you may find yourself briefly annoyed as you swat away all the tiny black flies lingering in the air (the name means “midge lake”).
-But it’s this cloud of insects which attracts the wildlife you’re really here to see: thousands of birds.
+Visit Mývatn Dropdown content in the summer, and you may find yourself briefly annoyed as you swat away all the tiny black flies lingering in the air (the name means “midge lake”).
+But it’s this cloud of insects that attracts the wildlife you’re really here to see: thousands of birds.
 For even the most casual of twitchers, it’s a memorable sight.

 The ducks are the real draw, with all of Iceland’s species coming here to rear their young.
 Look out for the pop-art plumage of the harlequin duck, the chic all-black scoter, and the striking monochrome Barrow’s goldeneye, the star of the show – this is the only place where it nests in Europe.

-Iceland is packed full of iconic waterfalls: dramatic, rugged Gullfoss; Skógafoss, thundering over picture-perfect green cliffs; and Seljalandsfoss, perfectly framed when you walk behind the falls.
-There are lesser-knowns gems, too, like Gljufrabui, peeking coyly over a moss-covered gorge, and Svartifoss, tumbling over black basalt columns.
+One of the most memorable things to do in Iceland is to visit one of its many iconic waterfalls.
+For example the dramatic, rugged Gullfoss; Skógafoss, thundering over picture-perfect green cliffs; or Seljalandsfoss, perfectly framed when you walk behind the falls.
+There are lesser-known gems, too, like Gljufrabui, peeking coyly over a moss-covered gorge, and Svartifoss, tumbling over black basalt columns.